 - Number of participants: Approx. 20-25

-- • Student hostels with shared rooms and a kitchenette (former may be subject to change).
+- Student hotels with shared rooms and breakfast (former may be subject to change).

 Culture and Leisure Time Programme

 The International Office team offers participants a wide variety of optional cultural and social events in Berlin and the surrounding area about twice a week.
 These may include visits to UNESCO World Heritage sites (e.g the Museum Island in Berlin and castles and gardens in Potsdam), the Berlin Wall Museum and Holocaust Museum, or other leisure activities such as beach volleyball, a boat tour and a trip to a beer garden.

 - 80 contact hours business course incl. academic support program